Nursery Rhymes

 • Date of Death: Francesco Petrarch died on July 18, 1374

-• Cause of the death of Francesco Petrarch: The Black Death which ravaged the countries of Europe
+• Cause of the death of Francesco Petrarch: The Black Death

 • Francesco Petrarch was very inspired by the buildings of ancient Rome and Greece and was influential in reviving the ideas and ideals from the Greek and Roman times.
 Petrarch and his followers called themselves 'Humanists' because they believed that a man’s life on earth should be thought of very highly